Skip to content

 Metal File or Mill File

-Mill files are hand tools majorly use for sharpening metals.
+Mill files are hand tools majorly used for sharpening metals.
 Mill Files (Bastard Cut) are flat files with a single bastard cut design on one side and a rectangular tapering point on the other for detail work (Two square edges).

-Differences Between Wood File And Metal File
+Differences Between Wood File and Metal File

 Suitable for